By Stephen Ngo

-But to get the most out of that keg scale, you still need an efficient inventory workflow and an understanding of how to calculate your remaining product from those weight measurements.
+But to get the most out of that keg scale, you still need an efficient liquor inventory workflow and an understanding of how to calculate your remaining product from those weight measurements.
+After all, knowing how to weigh a keg is one of the most useful skill every bar manager should possess.

 We’ve built a free keg weight inventory spreadsheet to make this a whole lot easier.
 But if you still want a guide to the best keg inventory workflow—and an exploration of the calculations that our spreadsheet uses to calculate remaining product—read on.